-From Guest Author on May 12th, 2011 in Air Conditioning & Heating
+From Engineering on May 12, 2011 in Air Conditioning & Heating

 Running your HVAC accounts for more than half of all energy costs in your home.
 Like most homes in the U.S., yours probably relies on the air conditioner to keep things nice and cool during warmer parts of the year.
 But as summer quickly approaches, it makes sense to assess your HVAC system and learn ways to cut costs.
 Unfortunately, air conditioners use a great deal of energy and are expensive to operate.
 They also pose risks to the environment.